 Tips to get selected at MIT

 Massachusetts Institute of Technology takes a holistic approach when it comes to admissions.
 MIT admits students based on their academic qualifications and how well they meet the admission requirements.
 However, they prioritize and care deeply about factors like how well they match with the institute’s vision.
 An important point to keep in mind is that the institute admits people, not numbers.
-Hence, it is necessary to have good values, contribute to society and work towards the welfare in the real world while scoring exceptional grades throughout the academic life.
+Hence, it is necessary to have good values, contribute to society, and work towards the welfare in the real world while scoring exceptional grades throughout the academic life.

 MIT Acceptance Rate Vs Stanford University Acceptance Rate

-Stanford University acceptance rate of 3.6% makes it one of the most competitive global universities to get into.
+The Stanford University acceptance rate of 3.6% makes it one of the most competitive global universities to get into.
 Compared to the Massachusetts Institute of Technology acceptance rate of 4.5%, Stanford is considered to be more selective in its admission process.

 Stanford University admissions are very selective, and students must be all-rounders to get admitted to pursue their higher studies.
-Candidates who are excellent in academics, as well as activities outside class, are more likely to secure admission.
+Candidates who are excellent in academics, as well as activities outside class, are more likely to get admission.

 Comments